 The Interconnection System Impact Study includes a determination of whether the proposed generator and other nearby generators will remain connected to the system under various disturbance situations, such as line trips and equipment failures and includes a fault duty analysis to determine whether existing system equipment can accommodate the increased short circuit fault duty caused by the new generator.
 Finally, the System Impact Study will identify solutions for any thermal, stability or fault duty deficiencies.

 Delivery impacts are assessed during the DPP portion of the interconnection study process using the MISO deliverability methodology, which determines whether the output of a new generator is deliverable to the MISO energy market and to what percent if not wholly deliverable.
 Whatever portion of the new generator that is deliverable may then be used as a Network Resource by Network Customers through MISO’s Module E Resource Adequacy procedures.

-The Interconnection Facilities Study is conducted in the DPP to specify and estimate the time and cost of the equipment, engineering, procurement and construction of the system upgrades identified in the earlier interconnection studies.
+The Network Upgrade Facilities Study is conducted after Phase 3.
+It specifies and estimates the time and cost of the equipment, engineering, procurement and construction of the network system upgrades identified in the earlier interconnection studies.